Coronavirus (COVID-19) FAQ

-We know there are a lot of concerns in our community about COVID-19, the emerging Coronavirus.
+We know there are still concerns in our community about COVID-19.

 At LCFL, we maintain preparedness for a wide array of infectious diseases, including new emerging diseases as well as regular occurrences like the flu.
 Below, please find answers to some frequently asked questions about COVID-19 and what we as an agency are doing to prepare for potential scenarios.
 Please note that this is an evolving situation, and information below will be updated as we receive new information from the CDC, state health organizations, and other partners.